sushanthj/CV_projects/Git.md

 9. Now our codebase would have been updated to whatever we resolved in meld
 10. Now run 'git commit' without any arguments as it is a 'merge commit'
 11. Now as usual do 'git push origin feature/sj' to push your updated personal branch to github

+Note.
+When you open meld, the **middle window is the final merged file** which you will finally get as output.
+Your job will be to choose which lines of code :
+- from develop
+- from feature/sj
+that will be going into your final output. develop may be on the right window and feature/sj may be on the left window.
+You will have two options:
+1. Move the lines from the left into both middle and right windows (the code highlight for that line should vanish)
+2. Move the lines from the right into both middle and left windows (the code highlight for that line should vanish)

 ## Points to Note